Skip to Content

 5

-To assemble and decorate cookies, in small microwavable bowl, heat white baking chips uncovered on High 45 seconds; stir.
+In small microwavable bowl, heat white baking chips uncovered on High 45 seconds; stir.
 If needed, heat in additional 10- to 15-second intervals, stirring after each, until melted.

 • Step